HOW MUCH WILL IT COST TO MAKE MY VIDEO?

 - Using a combination of green screen shooting, stock footage, company owner as spokesperson, company phone-shot footage, and having a professional editor such as myself bringing it all together with titles, music, image overlays, animations etc. This can enable the making of such videos for sometimes hundreds, instead of thousands of dollars.

-In my experience, b) provides the very best combination for cost-effective quality results.
+In my experience, b) provides the very best combination for small budget-conscious businesses for cost-effective quality results.

 To facilitate the b) approach, instead of charging per video, which can soon add up to a lot when many videos are needed (as is the case these days if a company wants to be competitive), I have a per-hour option which works like this: